osegbotonie/enterprise-m365-administration-lab/docs/04-group-and-access-management.md

 The naming convention should be applied consistently across the environment.

+Where an existing group naming standard is already in use, new groups should follow the organization's approved naming convention rather than introducing multiple competing standards.

 ---

-# 14. Access Assignment Rules
+# 18. Access Assignment Rules

 The following rules should apply: